On this page

 - ASTM (American Society for Testing and Materials)

-Standards can generally be found in the library catalogue by entering the organization and the standard number (eg "ISO 10218-1") or the title of the standard (eg, "Robots and robotic devices - Safety requirements for industrial robots - Part 1: Robots").
-However, it is best to double check the Techstreet database because some standards contain multiple components that are separate purchases.
+- Library Catalogue: SFU users can find standards by entering the organization and the standard number (eg "ISO 10218-1") or the title of the standard (eg, "Robots and robotic devices - Safety requirements for industrial robots - Part 1: Robots").
+Please note that limiting your search by selecting "Standards" as the resource type is not recommended.